 Tell the SQL query FROM where you need the data

 SELECT statement alone won't do much.
 In most cases, once you have selected data you want to work with, you also need to pick the table (Data Extension or System Data View)

-FROM which the query will take the right columns.
+FROM which the query will take the required columns.
 The code for this is simple:

 Just as with column names, if the name of your Data Extension has spaces or hyphens in it, be sure to enclose it in brackets.

 There are, however, two cases specific to Salesforce Marketing Cloud that adds a twist.
 System Data Views and Enterprise Data Extensions.

 Salesforce Marketing Cloud is partially hiding the System Data Views Data Extensions that store tracking data.
 Think about Email Sent history, Opens and Clicks, Bounces and Complaints.
-You can find there tracking data for SMS and Social channels.
+You can find there the tracking data for SMS and Social channels.
 Also, more technical data points, like Jobs and Enterprise Attributes, are available in the System Data Views.
 You won't find them in the User Interface but can query them with the SQL.
 The difference related to those tables is in naming convention.
 When querying them, you must leverage